They are both called design tools. But they are built for completely different people.

 - You are working inside a professional product design team

+Canva is built for anyone to design.
 Figma is built for designers to work professionally.

 They are not really competitors — they solve different problems for different people.
-The confusion comes from both being called "design tools."
+The confusion comes from both being called design tools.

 Head to head